pablogd-hashi/consul-nomad-peering/README.md

 In this case we will do automatic failover just by defining [Consul Sameness Groups](https://developer.hashicorp.com/consul/docs/reference/config-entry/sameness-group).
 > NOTE: We need to delete the previous failover resolver and modify the intentions.

-Delete the failover that we created before from the first `dcanadillas` cluster:
+Delete the failover that we created before from the first `hashistack-gcp` cluster:
 ```bash
 consul config delete -filename peering/public-api-resolver.hcl
 ```